 The Risk Management has set limits for liquidity risk.
-Market Risk Department is responsible for ensuring that the Bank complies with liquidity risk limits.
-Any breaches is escalated to senior management timely.
+ERM and Market Risk Department is responsible for ensuring that the Bank complies with liquidity risk limits.
+Any breaches are escalated to senior management timely.

 The Key Business and Risk Units stakeholders receive reports on the Bank's liquidity risks regularly.
-Moreover, the Asset/Liability Committee continuously assesses developments in the Bank's liquidity and plans long-term funding.
+Moreover, the Asset and Liability Committee continuously assesses developments in the Bank's liquidity and plans long-term funding.